GeowazM/The-Network-of-UNESCO-Sites_Changes-Patterns-visualized-with-Cartograms/README.md

 ### Exercise 5
 a) Follow the steps in Exercise 2 to install the [*cartogram3*](https://plugins.qgis.org/plugins/cartogram3/) plugin. <br>
 b) Use the World Heritage in Danger file to calculate a cartogram.
-Generate a cartogram with the iterator 5, 10 and 15.
+Generate a cartogram with the iterator 10, 25 and 40.
+###### Hint: Use the *land_mass_basemap.shp* file to compare the extent to the normal map.

 #### I. What's the advantages and challenges of the iterator?​
 #### II.
 Which continent show the most World Heritage in danger?